 The jaba jero is only accessible during significant religious ceremonies, such as the odalan – the day commemorating the temple’s inauguration.

-Tanah Lot Temple - Tanah Lot Temple is one of Bali’s most significant landmarks, renowned for its unique offshore setting and sunset views.
-This ancient Hindu shrine sits atop a rock formation amidst constantly crashing waves, making Tanah Lot Temple one of Bali’s must-see icons.
-The onshore area of the Tanah Lot temple complex features smaller shrines and visitor facilities, including restaurants, shops, and a cultural park with regular dance performances.
-The temple is located in Beraban village in the Tabanan regency, approximately 20 km northwest of Kuta.
-It is often included in sightseeing and cultural tours of Bali’s western and central regions.
+The odalan of the Taman Ayun temple occurs every 210 days on a day called Anggara Kasih, the Tuesday of the Medangsia week in the Balinese Pawukon calendar.
+The ceremonies of this odalan span several days. - Tanah Lot Temple - Tanah Lot Temple is one of Bali’s most significant landmarks, renowned for its unique offshore setting and stunning sunset views.
+An ancient Hindu shrine sits atop an outcrop amidst the ever-crashing waves; Tanah Lot Temple is undoubtedly one of Bali’s must-see icons.
+The onshore area of the Tanah Lot temple complex features smaller shrines along with visitor amenities, including restaurants, shops, and a cultural park where regular dance performances are held.
+The temple is situated in the Beraban village of the Tabanan regency, approximately 20 km northwest of Kuta.
+It is frequently included in sightseeing and cultural tours of Bali’s western and central regions.

 - Hotel pickup and drop-off included